-- A \$5 million project completed in 2008 that upgraded Dry Dock #2 to post-Panamax lifting capacity. - A significant electrical system upgrade and power grid separation project currently underway and anticipated to be completed in April, 2018. - Construction of a new 19th Street extension off of Illinois Street to give the Shipyard a more direct access and minimize conflicts with new tenants in the area anticipated to be completed in April, 2018. - Demolition and removal of two structurally deficient buildings, creating 20,000 additional feet of usable land area and other improvements to Shipyard facilities and buildings, currently underway and anticipated to be completed in April, 2018. - A dredging project to include a dredging beneath Dry Dock #2 to a depth of 60 feet and Wharf 4 East to a depth of 30 feet including dredge support costs such as testing, permitting management fees along with mobilization, deployment, fees and management costs. - A nearly-final Project Partnership Agreement with the U.S. Army Corps of Engineers for the continued dredging of the Central Basin, the access way into and out of the Shipyard.
+- A \$5 million project completed in 2008 that upgraded Dry Dock #2 to post-Panamax lifting capacity. - A significant electrical system upgrade and power grid separation project currently underway and anticipated to be completed in November, 2018. - Construction of a new 19th Street extension off of Illinois Street to give the Shipyard a more direct access and minimize conflicts with new tenants in the area anticipated to be completed by December of 2019. - Demolition and removal of two structurally deficient buildings, creating 20,000 additional square feet of usable land area and other improvements to Shipyard facilities and buildings, currently underway and anticipated to be completed in May, 2018.

+- A dredging project to include dredging beneath Dry Dock #2 to a depth of 60 feet and Wharf 4 East to a depth of 30 feet including dredge support costs such as testing, permitting management fees along with mobilization, deployment, fees and management costs, with an anticipated completion date in December, 2018. - A nearly-final Project Partnership Agreement with the U.S. Army Corps of Engineers for the continued dredging of the Central Basin, the access way into and out of the Shipyard, as further described under "Central Basin Navigation Channel" below.